Highlights from the last show included:

-Impartial technical advice and guidance on the care and repair of old buildings; subjects range from controlling dampness in traditional walls that need to breathe, to improving energy efficiency and the use of lime mortars.
+- Impartial technical advice from SPAB on subjects ranging from controlling dampness in solid walls that need to 'breathe', to improving energy efficiency and the use of lime mortars

 Historic England and the English Stone Forum will oversee day three of the Natural Stone & Building Conservation Conference.

 The free to attend Conservation Day takes place on Thursday 8 June 2023 and is fully CPD-accredited by the Institute of Historic Building Conservation (IHBC).
 Seminars include among others:

 - Sourcing stone for repairing historic buildings: resources and guidance